motchy869/MathLib/README.md

 ### 1.2.
 Recommended

 Unit test relies on several build tools.
-If you just want to use this library, you do not have to run test case and do not have to setup the following tools.
+If you just want to use this library, you do not have to run test cases and setup the following tools.

 * CMake
 * [Google Test](https://github.com/google/googletest)